feature-driven-architecture/spec/README.md

 ## How

-Feature Driven Architecture defines three concepts: Feature, Cluster, and Screen.
+Feature Driven Architecture defines foundational boundaries: Feature, Cluster, Screen, Shared and Library.
 Each concept follows the core principles.

 A concept of a "Feature" is the foundation of Feature Driven Architecture.
 Everything else exists to support it.

 Breaking any principle described in this architecture will lead to specific problems in your codebase, and the goal here is to define the benefits and trade-offs.

-## Core Principles
+## Core principles

 1. Decentralization
 1. Co-location